STAFF:

 CAROL EKARIUS

-Executive Director Emeritus Carol has been CUSP’s Executive Director since 1999.
+Carol served as CUSP’s initial Executive Director.
 She holds a Civil Engineering Degree from the UC Denver and has decades of experience in governmental and nonprofit management.
 Carol is a freelance writer and the author of nine books, including Small-Scale Livestock Farming: A Grass-based Approach for Health, Sustainability, and Profit, and The Fleece and Fiber Sourcebook.
 Her articles have appeared in regional and national magazines including Green Builder, Mother Earth News, Western Horseman, and The Writer.
 She lives with her husband, Ken Woodard, and their farm menagerie near Cripple Creek.

 CHRIS FULLER